COVID-19 Vaccine Update

-To safeguard the health of our patients and staff, Charleston Allergy & Asthma is implementing the following procedures until the current COVID-19 outbreak has stabilized:
+To safeguard the health of our patients and staff, Charleston Allergy and Asthma is implementing the following procedures until the current COVID-19 outbreak has stabilized:

 - Patient Screening: All patients will be screened prior to their appointment for fever, respiratory symptoms, or concern of possible COVID-19 infection or exposure.
 Please notify us prior to your appointment of any symptoms so we can ensure the best care for you.